opensafely/long-covid-risk-factors-and-prediction/README.md

-# Risk factors for long COVID: analysis using OpenSAFELY
+# Risk factors for clinically diagnosed long COVID: an OpenSAFELY cohort study using linked electronic health records

 This is the code and configuration for long-COVID-risk-factors.